-In this article I focus on Peter Kennedy's article, 'Differentiating socialism and communism', posted on April 22 on the Talking About Socialism website.3 This has the merit of being a substantial argument, rather than just a short point or group of short points.
+In this article I focus on Peter Kennedy's article, 'Differentiating socialism and communism', posted on April 22 on the Talking About Socialism website.
+This has the merit of being a substantial argument, rather than just a short point or group have abandoned 'socialism' too (thus the Partito Democratico in Italy, Syriza (the 'coalition of the radical left' in Greece).
+The Eurotrotskyists of the Mandelite Fourth International argue for the same course, with Anticapitalist Resistance in this country, the Nouveau Parti Anticapitaliste in France, and so on.